 Free market competition results in many different hosted wallet providers competing to acquire new users.
 Each of these providers has a financial incentive to advertise their wallets by traditional means, which in turn increases the network effect for the BitShares ecosystem.

 Background - PayPal’s Referral System

 Bootstrapping a new financial network is very hard, and often becomes a chicken-and-egg problem.
-Basically, it is difficult to attract new users, because new users will only join if other users have already joined.
+It is difficult to attract new users, because new users will only join if other users are already members.

-To overcome this problem, we looked at what companies like PayPal did to reach critical mass.
+To overcome this problem, we looked at how companies like PayPal reached critical mass.

 PayPal’s big challenge was to get new customers.
 They tried advertising.
 It was too expensive.
 They tried Business Development (BD) deals with big banks.
 Bureaucratic hilarity ensued.
 The PayPal team reached an important conclusion: BD didn’t work.
 They needed organic, viral growth.
 They needed to give people money.

 So that’s what they did.
 New customers got $10 for signing up, and existing ones got $10 for referrals.
 Growth went exponential, and PayPal wound up paying $20 for each new customer.
 It felt like things were working and not working at the same time; 7 to 10% daily growth and 100 million users was good.
 No revenues and an exponentially growing cost structure were not.
 Things felt a little unstable.
 PayPal needed buzz so it could raise more capital and continue on.

 Giving people money is both expensive and potentially unsustainable, but it works.